latticetower/au-fall-2013-Sanger/README.md

 http://blog.arvidandersson.se/2012/03/28/minimalicous-testing-in-ruby-1-9

--files with testcode are named testedfilename_spec.rb, where testedfilename.rb - is the name of file being tested
+- files with testcode are named testedfilename_spec.rb, where testedfilename.rb - is the name of file being tested

 to execute test: call 'ruby testedfilename_spec.rb'